pypa/packaging.python.org/source/flow.rst

 ..
 TODO: Should we use "build frontend" here?

-With such a table in the :file:`pyproject.toml` file, a tool like `build`_ can run your chosen build tool to create the build artifacts, and an install tool like ``pip`` can run the build tool when installing a source distribution.
+With such a table in the :file:`pyproject.toml` file, a tool like `build`_ can run your chosen build tool's backend to create the build artifacts, and an install tool like ``pip`` can run the build backend when installing a source distribution.

 .. _build: https://pypi.org/project/build/